 Note: Open-Ended Questions are only available at the school level.

 - Open-Ended Questions (OEQs) are best utilised as a means of gathering a wide range of responses, collecting a variety of suggestions, and encouraging further dialogue.
 They can be used to collect qualitative data, general feedback, follow up on quantitative findings, generate ideas, and find evidence of successes or areas in which the school could be doing better.

 Ex.
 “Please list three courses you would like to see added to the fall catalogue.”

-- Multiple-Choice Questions (MCQs) are used to collect numerical data that can be used to demonstrate facts and uncover patterns related to prevalent trends in thought, opinion, attitudes, behaviours, and other specific variables.
+- Multiple-Choice Questions (MCQs) are used to collect numerical data that can be used to demonstrate facts and uncover patterns related to prevalent trends in thought, opinion, attitudes, behaviors, and other specific variables.
 MCQs are reported as the total percentage of respondents that selected each response option, and can be used to drill down in the Interactive Charts.
 To learn more about this feature, click here.

 Ex.
 “Which of the following courses would you like to see added to the course catalogue?”

 - Multiple-Answer Questions (MAQs) also provide the opportunity to collect measurable quantities of data that can be used to demonstrate facts and discover patterns in thought, opinion, attitudes, behaviors, and other contextually relevant variables.
 Unlike MCQs, MAQs are reported as the total number of respondents that selected each response option.
 Since each respondent has the option to select multiple answers, MAQs cannot be used as drill-downs in the Interactive Charts.